How To Feed A Loon

 What can I substitute for the shrimp?
 The chicken used in our chicken tinga tacos is amazing as a filling for dorados.
 The beef that we used for our smothered burritos is also amazing.

 Can I bake the tacos?
 Yes, absolutely, but they won’t have that classic durado taste, but they will still be delicious.
 Simply place the corn tortillas in the microwave and cook on HIGH until very soft and pliable.
 Spray them with cooking spray and drape the tortillas over the oven grates and bake at 425°F for 10 minutes.
-You’ll need to sauté the shrimp mixture in 1 tbsp of oil until cooked.
+You’ll need to sauté the shrimp mixture in 1 tablespoon of oil until cooked.
 Then stuff the tacos.

 Can I air-fry the tacos?
 Again, they won’t be quite the same, but still delicious.
 For an air-fryer, you’ll need a taco shell stand.
 Heat them in the microwave, and then brush with oil.
 Wrap around the taco stands and air-fry at 400°F for 2 minutes.
-You’ll need to sauté the shrimp mixture in 1 tbsp of oil until cooked.
+You’ll need to sauté the shrimp mixture in 1 tablespoon of oil until cooked.
 Then stuff the tacos.

 NOTE: Use a pair of tongs to quickly dip the tortillas in the hot oil (350°F) and then stack them on a plate.
 This will make them pliable and easy to fill and slightly seal the edges.
 Don’t worry if the tacos don’t completely seal, they will stay closed as they fry in the oil.